FlavScents AInsights Entry for Ethyl Acetoacetate (CAS: 141-97-9)

 1. Identity & Chemical Information

 Ethyl acetoacetate, commonly known as EAA, is a versatile chemical compound used in both flavor and fragrance industries.
 Its IUPAC name is ethyl 3-oxobutanoate.
 The CAS number for ethyl acetoacetate is 141-97-9.
-It is identified by FEMA number 2414.
-Other identifiers include FL number 09.037 and CoE number 04.008.
-The molecular formula of ethyl acetoacetate is C6H10O3, with a molecular weight of 130.14 g/mol.
-The compound features an ester functional group, which is significant for its fruity and sweet odor profile, making it relevant in both flavor and fragrance applications.
+It is also identified by FEMA number 2415.
+The molecular formula of ethyl acetoacetate is C6H10O3, and it has a molecular weight of 130.14 g/mol.
+The compound contains functional groups such as an ester and a ketone, which contribute to its fruity and sweet odor profile, making it relevant in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA